 Final Thoughts

-Using a thumb draw with a normal recurve bow is possible, but it might take some time to get used to.
+Using a thumb draw with a normal recurve bow is possible, but getting used to it might take some time.
 The easiest way to do it as a right-hander is to shoot using a left-handed bow.

 But with string walking, you can also shoot a thumb draw as a right-hander with a right-handed bow.
 It’s a challenging and fun technique to experiment with, but you might struggle with accuracy.
 After all, this isn’t how the recurve bow is designed to be used.